timoteostifft/copybase/README.md

   docker-compose up
 ```

+4. You can access the app locally following this [link](http://localhost:5173/).

 ### 🧪 Testing

 You can execute the API unit tests by accessing /backend.
 Do not forget to install required dependencies.